-Where possible, this document uses the terminology adopted by the ACM Computing Classification System [92] and [93].
-The ACM 2012 CCS is accessible online [76] and can be represented in Simple Knowledge Organization System (SKOS) format [94].
+Where possible, this document uses the terminology adopted by the ACM Computing Classification System [107], [108].
+The ACM 2012 CCS is accessible online [91] and can be represented in Simple Knowledge Organization System (SKOS) format [109].
 A snippet of the Security and Privacy Category from the 2012 CSS is presented below.

 - Database and storage security

-- o Data anonymization and sanitation
+- Data anonymization and sanitation

 - o Management and querying of encrypted data

-- o Information accountability and usage control
+- Information accountability and usage control

-- o Database activity monitoring
+- Database activity monitoring

 - Software and application security

-- o Software security engineering
+- Software security engineering

-- o Web application security
+- Web application security

 - Social network security and privacy

-- o Domain-specific security and privacy architectures
+- Domain-specific security and privacy architectures

-- o Software reverse engineering
+- Software reverse engineering

 - Human and societal aspects of security and privacy

-- o Economics of security and privacy
+- Economics of security and privacy

-- o Social aspects of security and privacy
+- Social aspects of security and privacy

-- o Privacy protections
+- Privacy protections

 - Usability in security and privacy

-A systematic taxonomy has several benefits for Big Data security and privacy.
-In addition to tracking new research and guidelines (e.g., software and application security snippet from the list above), standardized terminology can, in some limited contexts, allow for automated reasoning.
-Automated reasoning, based on cybersecurity ontologies, for example, could enable fine-grained alerts, which could elevate as the need arises, while minimizing false positives and less significant events.
-One approach extended a malware ontology to include elements of upper ontologies, which can add utility-domain aspects such as temporal, geospatial, person, events, and network operations [95].
-Utility domains form part of the NBD-SPSL.
+1801 A systematic taxonomy has several benefits for Big Data security and privacy.
+In addition to tracking new 1802 research and guidelines (e.g., software and application security snippet from the list above), standardized 1803 terminology can, in some limited contexts, allow for automated reasoning.
+Automated reasoning, based 1804 on cybersecurity ontologies, for example, could enable fine-grained alerts, which could elevate as the 1805 need arises, while minimizing false positives and less significant events.
+One approach extended a 1806 malware ontology to include elements of upper ontologies, which can add utility-domain aspects such as 1807 temporal, geospatial, person, events, and network operations [110].
+Utility domains form part of the 1808 NBD-SPSL.

-Other taxonomies may be useful.
-For example, the NISTIR 8085 draft Forming Common Platform Enumeration (CPE) Names from Software Identification (SWID) Tags is designed to "support automated and accurate software asset management [96], p. iii.
+1809 Other taxonomies may be useful.
+For example, the NISTIR 8085 draft Forming Common Platform

+- 1810 Enumeration (CPE) Names from Software Identification (SWID) Tags is designed to "support automated - 1811 and accurate software asset management [111], p. iii.

-4.6 WHY SECURITY ONTOLOGIES MATTER FOR BIG DATA
+4.6 WHY SECURITY ONTOLOGIES MATTER FOR BIG DATA 1812

-Suppose an engineer inherits software and/or data from a third party.
-Whether it's within the organization, or across organizations, it's important to know what security components are present in the inherited system.
-Yet the terminology and underlying components are rarely described in terms that are readily exchanged between practitioners, much less between analysts, SMEs, testers, and users.
-However, standardizing the terminology is insufficient.
+1813 Suppose an engineer inherits software and/or data from a third party.
+Whether it's within the organization, 1814 or across organizations, it's important to know what security components are present in the inherited

+1815 system.
+Yet the terminology and underlying components are rarely described in terms that are readily

+1816 exchanged between practitioners, much less between analysts, SMEs, testers, and users.
+However,

+1817 standardizing the terminology is insufficient.

-As noted in the literature [95], systematic use of ontologies could enable information security tools to process standardized information streams from third parties, using methods such as the Security Content Automation Protocol (SCAP).
-This model could enable automated reasoning to address potential breaches closer to real time, or which have indirect effects on networks or applications which require a mixture of human and machine cognition.
+1818 As noted in the literature [110], systematic use of ontologies could enable information security tools to 1819 process standardized information streams from third parties, using methods such as the Security Content 1820 Automation Protocol (SCAP).
+This model could enable automated reasoning to address potential breaches 1821 closer to real time, or which have indirect effects on networks or applications which require a mixture of 1822 human and machine cognition.

-While SCAP is mainly used to facilitate alignment between configuration settings and NIST SP 800-53, this approach was not designed for the velocity or volume of Big Data security information.
-Attempts to integrate real-time logs with internal and external SCAP feeds are likely to encounter scalability challenges, numerous false positives, and crippling information overload from the human computer interaction (HCI) perspective.
+1823 While SCAP is mainly used to facilitate alignment between configuration settings and NIST SP 800-53, 1824 this approach was not designed for the velocity or volume of Big Data security information.
+Attempts to 1825 integrate real-time logs with internal and external SCAP feeds are likely to encounter scalability 1826 challenges, numerous false positives, and crippling information overload from the human computer 1827 interaction (HCI) perspective.

-DAEDALUS-VIZ was a research project whose architects felt it necessary to build a "novel real-time 3D visualization engine called DAEDALUS-VIZ that enables operators to grasp visually and in real time a complete overview of alert circumstances" [97].
-Scaling these projects to Big Data dimensions would tax even the most gifted security analysts.
+1828 DAEDALUS-VIZ was a research project whose architects felt it necessary to build a "novel real-time 3D 1829 visualization engine called DAEDALUS-VIZ that enables operators to grasp visually and in real time a 1830 complete overview of alert circumstances [112]."
+Scaling these projects to Big Data dimensions would 1831 tax even the most gifted security analysts.

-SIEM and related tools are today relatively unsophisticated in their reasoning capabilities.
-Big Data demands a more sophisticated framework for security and privacy frameworks than are currently available.
+1832 SIEM and related tools are today relatively unsophisticated in their reasoning capabilities.
+Big Data 1833 demands a more sophisticated framework for security and privacy frameworks than are currently 1834 available.
 As Obrst et al. explain,